 Ski Touring Etiquette in Hokkaido

-Now, on to the ‘manners’ for ski touring in Hokkaido.
+Now, on to the ‘manners’ for ski touring in northern Japan.
 P.S. you may see locals ignoring many of these points below.
 If in doubt, observe and ask.

 Toilet etiquette: At the trailhead and on-the-trail

-NOTE: Many public toilets are closed up or buried in snow in winter in Hokkaido.
+NOTE: Many public toilets are closed up or buried in snow in winter in northern Japan.
 If in doubt, make use of a toilet when you have the chance.

 Follow leave-no-trace principles

 Related to the above, “leave nothing but footprints, take nothing by photos” applies anywhere in the wilderness, no matter where we are in the world.
 All trash must be packed out.
-In Hokkaido, convenience stores happily provide trash bins to draw travelers into the store, so you can drop your daily trash off there (keep quantities to a minimum though – they won’t be happy with a 10 litre trash sack stuffed to the brim).
+Convenience stores in Japan happily provide trash bins to draw travelers into the store, so you can drop your daily trash off there (keep quantities to a minimum though – they won’t be happy with a 10 litre trash sack stuffed to the brim).

 Hokkaido’s huts are maintained through volunteer passion and effort.
 Most are free or almost free to stay.
 Here’s some tips to repay this amazing generosity.